scalinglogic/eks-vpc-proxy/README.md

 ### 7. Allow Bastian Server access to API Server on Port 443

+In the AWS console navigate to EC2/SecurityGroups and on the ControlPlane Security Group edit the Inbound Rules to allow access from the bastion server Security Group on port 443.

 ![EKS ControlPlane Sceurity Group](images/EKSControlPlaneSecurityGroup.png)

 ### 8. Prove access to the newly created EKSdemo cluster over Private Endpoint

+From the command line on the bastion server:

 ```
 $ kubectl get svc